maciejbalawejder/ML-Algorithms-Collection/README.md

 # Machine Learning algoritms collection
-In this project you will find basic implementations of Machine Learning algoritms from scratch using Numpy Libraries.
+In this project you will find basic implementations of Machine Learning algoritms from scratch using Numpy library.
 ### Projects done so far:
 - [x] K-means - scipy dataset
 - [x] Logistic Regression - Titanic dataset